 Travel can be unpredictable, but this uncertainty can reach exponential levels when going on a road trip with kids.
-Flights, luggage, food, destinations, and your schedule – all of these need to be carefully adjusted to make way for your children.
-With that said, flexibility spells the difference between a road trip failure and one that’s for the books.
+Flights, luggage, food, destinations, and your schedule need to be carefully adjusted to make way for your children.
+That said, flexibility distinguishes between a road trip failure and one for the books.

 Selecting your destination

-This may mean buying the best road trip snacks for kids, even if they’re processed or sugar-laden.
-It may also mean giving them full access to their Nintendo Switch for an unlimited time.
-Family vacations are justified times to spoil your kids, so cut them some much needed slack.
+This may mean buying kids the best road trip snacks, even if they’re processed or sugar-laden.
+It may also mean giving them full access to their Nintendo Switch unlimitedly.
+Family vacations are justified times to spoil your kids, so cut them some much-needed slack.

 If you think you’ve budgeted just enough, think again.
-When traveling with young children, make sure to set aside just enough for unprecedented circumstances.
-Toddlers get sick often and mood swings are common.
+When traveling with young children, set aside just enough for unprecedented circumstances.
+Toddlers get sick often, and mood swings are common.

 An emergency trip to the hospital may be warranted, and sometimes, the only way to appease a belligerent child is to bribe him with snacks (or even a new toy).
-While we understand that rules are rules, spoiling your kids in situations where there is no other choice, such as on a road trip, requires money.
-Overbudgeting won’t hurt so you can handle the unpredictable when it arrives, and while we’re talking about budget…
+While we understand that rules are rules, spoiling your kids when there is no other choice, such as on a road trip, requires money.

 2. Skimping on better comforts

 Some of us are working with a tight budget, and that’s okay.
-But if you can afford to splurge on better comforts, the right time to do so is when traveling with younger children.
-That power bank you’ve been eyeing for days may be super expensive but think of your fifth hour on the road with a child and a dead iPad.
+But if you can afford to splurge on better comforts, traveling with younger children is the right time.
+That power bank you’ve been eyeing for days may be super expensive, but think of your fifth hour on the road with a child and a dead iPad.

 The right gear matters

-A road trip on a totally cramped car is hell, so you may also want to rent out an RV.
-And for children who are fussy with beverages, look for the best travel cooler for car (trust me when I say that sometimes, the only thing a defiant child needs is a can of ice-cold coke to chill out).
+And for children who are fussy with beverages, look for the best travel cooler for a car (trust me when I say that sometimes, the only thing a defiant child needs is a can of ice-cold Coke to chill out).